snowtorious/drupal-akamai/README.md

           array can be modified.
  * `$node` If this is a node page you are viewing, this will be that node, otherwise it will be NULL.

+## Development

+To run unit tests with PHPUnit:
+* Run `composer install` from the repository root.
+* Run `phpunit` from the repository root.
+** The PHPUnit configuration will be read from `phpunit.xml.dist`.